 Each Fund offers and issues Shares at NAV only in aggregations of a specified number of Shares, generally in exchange for an all-cash payment or a basket of securities together with the deposit of a specified cash payment.
 Shares are redeemable by a Fund only in Creation Units, and, generally, in exchange for securities and/or cash.
-Shares of the Fund will be listed and traded on the Exchange.
+Shares of the Funds are listed and traded on the Exchange.
 Shares will trade on the Exchange at market prices that may be below, at, or above NAV.

 Unlike mutual funds, Shares are not individually redeemable securities.
-Rather, each Fund issues and redeems Shares on a continuous basis at NAV, only in Creation Units of 10,000 Shares, which amount may be changed from time to time.
+Rather, each Fund issues and redeems Shares on a continuous basis at NAV, only in Creation Units.
+Shares will not be issued or redeemed except in Creation Units.